BrentNoorda/toy-piano/README.md

 <a name="history"></a>
 # History

+* 2013-05-30 - fixed chat timestamps ordering so newer chats are always on top
 * 2013-05-17 - I learned that Meteor has announced a plan to eventually charge for something, which alleviates some of the complaints I had about the long-term viability of the project, and so I've changed a couple of references to "how will they make money" from these documents.
 To learn more see "Galaxy" in [this old meteor blog](http://meteor.com/blog/2012/07/25/meteors-new-112-million-development-budget).
 * 2013-05-16 - Updated to Meteor version 0.6.3.* - This release seems to have noticeably improved latency problems (their release notes mention more and better use of WebSockets) so that all-players hear your keystrokes much much quicker, and maybe even fixes the "chord" problem described [here](SLIDES/wwkeypress.md#chord).
 I might be able to alter some code to test this but haven't tried.
 The 0.6.3 release notes say a 'tap' click event was also added, meaning I should be able to remove that from a separate event handler via jQuery, but I haven't tried that yet either.
 The Meteor 0.6.3 release note is [here](http://meteor.com/blog/2013/05/15/meteor-063-websockets-mongodb-24-coffee-162-synthetic-tap-events).